rule

 Text 6

-This, o King, is the elemental annihilation, after which this universal egg, this aggregate [of these seven universal principles] dissolves, as the time of its disruption has been reached.
+This, o King, constitutes the elemental annihilation.
+Therafter this universal egg, this aggregate [of these seven universal principles] reaching the time of its disruption, will dissolve.
+(Vedabase)

 Text 7

-For a hundred years will the clouds, o King, not pour rain upon the earth and will then, with the following famine, the people confounded by the time, accordingly distressed by hunger consuming [even] one another, gradually find themselves destroyed.
+For a hundred years the clouds, o King, will not shower rain upon the earth.
+The people confounded by the time will, with the famine that follows, in the distress of their hunger [even] consume each other and gradually find themselves destroyed.
+(Vedabase)

 Text 8

-The sun with its terrible rays not giving the slightest in return, will be drinking up the all the juice of the earth, the ocean and the living bodies.
+The sun with its terrible rays not giving the slightest [precipitation] in return, will drink up all the juice of the earth, the ocean and the living bodies.
+(Vedabase)

 Text 9